-If you're considering therapy for the first time, you likely have a lot of questions about how the process will work.
+If you're considering therapy for the first time, you likely have a lot of questions about how the process will work or what therapy looks like.
+One of many questions you'll have is "how to find the right therapist" to ensure you are able to accomplish your goals through therapy.
 Directing these questions to your therapist is completely normal and highly recommended — they should be more than willing to answer your questions about specialty, availability, expectations, and everything in between.

 If you think of questions during your search for a therapist or before your first session, it may be beneficial to write them down, so you feel equipped during your first meeting.
 If you're unsure what to ask, here are some questions that may be helpful.
 Also, be sure to check out your first therapy session FAQ.

 Determining the basics of finding the right therapist

 You’ll probably want to know the practical information about your therapist, including their training, schedule, and payment options.
 Here are a few questions that can help you identify a therapist who meets your practical needs: